RixGem/ProgressPath/README.md

 # ProgressPath - Learning Tracker

-A modern Next.js application to track your learning progress across books and languages with comprehensive analytics and streak tracking.
+A modern Next.js application to track your learning progress across books and languages with comprehensive analytics, streak tracking, dark mode, and daily inspirational quotes.

+## ✨ Latest Features

+### 🌙 Dark Mode
+- **One-Click Toggle**: Switch between light and dark themes with the sun/moon button in the navigation bar
+- **Persistent Preference**: Your theme choice is saved in localStorage
+- **Full Coverage**: All pages (Home, Books, French Learning) support dark mode
+- **Eye-Friendly**: Carefully selected color palette with excellent contrast ratios for comfortable nighttime reading

+### 💬 Daily Inspirational Quotes
+- **Rotating Quotes**: 18 curated inspirational quotes that change daily
+- **Categories**: Personal Growth, Learning, and Philosophy
+- **Elegant Design**: Italic styling with author attribution
+- **Motivation**: Start each day with a fresh dose of inspiration on the homepage

 ## Features